 Fig. S3.
 Ordination of community composition by nonmetric multidimensional scaling (NMDS) based on Bray–Curtis distances.
 D: day; Cont: control well.

 Fig. S4.
-Distribution of the most abundant phyla (right) and genera (left) in the control (Cont) and impacted filters.
+Distribution of the most abundant phyla (> 1% average relative abundance across all samples, left panel) and genera (> 0.7% average relative abundance across all samples, right panel) in the control (Cont) and impacted filters.
 D: day.

 Fig. S5.
 Niche occupation concept.
 According to phylogenetic instability in the control well (well 0 in left figure), groundwater brings in immigrant microbes (the arrow from the control well towards the stimulated zone or active growth zone).
 The resident taxa in the stimulated wells exploit the stimulated conditions and occupy the available niches in the active growth zone.
 However, they were exposed to the newly arriving taxa brought by natural groundwater flow but it is only towards the end of the experiment (and hence fading stimulation) that the immigrants pass the threshold after day 195 (dashed line in right figure) and become established in the stimulated wells by day 265.